peacemakr-io/peacemakr-core-crypto/README.md

 `./bin/serve-docs.sh` will set up a docker image that serves the doxygen docs on `localhost:3000`

 ## Make sure you have OpenSSL 1.1 or greater installed:
+### On Mac:
 `brew install openssl@1.1`

+### On Debian distros (tried on Ubuntu 18.04 and debian10)
+On debian distros the maximum version that apt getable is 1.0.x, so you need to manually install.
+Go to `https://www.openssl.org/source/` and download the tar.gz

+Then run the following to install the package:
+`tar -zxf [openssl_archive].tar.gz && cd [openssl_archive];`
+`./config && make && make test && make install`

+Verify your openssl install with:
+`openssl version`

+## Make sure you have CMake 3.15+
+### On Mac:
+`brew install cmake`

+### On Debian distros (tried on Ubuntu 18.04 and debian10)
+On debian distros the maximum version that apt getable is 3.10.x, which is not good.
+Go to `https://cmake.org/download/` and download a minimum of version 3.15.x in a tar.gz format

+Then run the following to install the package:
+`tar -zxf [cmake_archive].tar.gz && cd [cmake_archive];`
+`./bootstrap && make && make install`

+Verify your openssl install with:
+`cmake --version`

 ## Integrate and release to your local peacemakr-go-sdk clone - Golang:
 `./bin/release-golang.sh /path/to/peacemakr-go-sdk release`